Children in the creative process (NSW)

 The fee for paid workers is $80 for a five-year clearance.
 Unpaid workers are fee exempt.
 To find out more about applying for a WWC Check, go to the Office of Children’s Guardian website.

 Child-related work is defined as work that involves:

-- face-to-face contact with children in a sector listed in sections 4 to 16 in the Child Protection (Working With Children) Regulation 2013 (NSW), which includes work in cultural, recreational or sporting organizations providing programs for children, entertainment services for children and educational, tuition and coaching services for children.
+· face-to-face contact with children in a sector listed in sections 4 to 16 in the Child Protection (Working With Children) Regulation 2013 (NSW), which includes work in cultural, recreational or sporting organizations providing programs for children (including educational, tuition and coaching services for children) and entertainment services for children.